How to Use Public Wi-Fi Securely

 Public Wi-Fi networks are convenient, allowing us to stay connected while on the go.
 However, they can also be risky, exposing users to cyber threats such as data theft, malware attacks, and identity fraud.
-To protect yourself while using public Wi-Fi, following the best security practices is essential.
+To protect yourself while using public Wi-Fi, it’s essential to follow best security practices.
 This guide provides a comprehensive approach to using public Wi-Fi securely, ensuring that your data and privacy remain intact.

 Understanding the Risks of Public Wi-Fi